 Color Mixing Left-over Paint

-Sometimes you are left with 1/4 of a paint can and it is not enough to paint another piece of furniture.
-So instead of buying more, stretch the paint by mixing it with other partially used paint.
+Sometimes you are left with 1/4 of a paint can and it is not enough to paint the next piece.
+You can stretch the paint by mixing it with other partially used paint.

 Spray It